-12.1 Introduction 2 12.1 Goals of this Chapter 2 12.2 What Makes The Church of Jesus Christ Unique?
-3 12.2.1 Other Attributes of The Church of Jesus Christ that make It Unique 5
+12.1 Introduction 110 12.1 Goals of this Chapter 110 12.2 What Makes The Church of Jesus Christ Unique?
+111-13 12.3 Other Attributes of The Church of Jesus Christ that make It Unique 113

 "Did this ever happen to you?"
-It is a Sunday morning and you and your family are getting ready for Church.
+It is a Sunday morning your family is getting ready to go to Church.
 Your next-door neighbor, who is getting ready to mow his lawn, comes up to you and says, "I see you go to church every Sunday and Wednesday.
 What church do you attend?"
 You tell him you are a member of The Church of Jesus Christ, and give him the location.
 He then asks you, "What kind of church is it?"
 How would you answer him?

 The Church of Jesus Christ is a unique church.
-Because we understand the apostasy from and the restoration of the gospel of Christ.
-You could answer your neighbor's question by stating the Church is a restoration church.
-However, there are other restoration churches, and even though we share some history with these churches, our organization is different.
-Also, in most cases, the term "restoration church" will not be meaningful without a great deal of additional explanation.
+Because we acknowledge an apostasy and restoration of the gospel of Christ, you could answer your neighbor's question by stating the Church is a restoration church.
+However, there are other restoration churches, and even though we share some history with those churches, our organization is different.
+In most cases, the term "restoration church" will not be meaningful without a great deal of additional explanation.